Financing The Deal

 It doesn’t matter how experienced you are, or what your relationship is with them,.
 Unless you’re prepared to collateralize the loan 100% with non-business and personal liquid assets, they aren’t going to give you a penny.
 So don’t waste your time seeing them.
 With the terms they offer, it’s just not worth it.

 The landscape is pretty lopsided when it comes to how people buy small businesses.
 90% of all transactions involve some financing.
 Only 10% are all-cash deals.
-Even if you’re inclined to pay all cash, my advice is not to do so, unless you get a very hefty price reduction: at least 20%.
+Even if you’re inclined to pay all cash, my advice is not to do so, unless you get a very hefty price reduction of at least 20%.

 We have been "teaching and preaching" seller financing for twenty years.
 Now, it is the norm, and growing dramtically everyday because traditional lenders are not lending at all.
 The vast majority of small business acquisitions involve seller financing.